solo-io/workshops/gloo-edge/gloo-edge/README.md

-  pull        Pull wasm filters from remote registry push        Push a wasm filter to remote registry tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE undeploy    Remove a deployed Envoy WASM Filter from the data plane (Envoy proxies).
+  pull        Pull wasm filters from remote registry push        Push a wasm filter to remote registry tag         Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE undeploy    Remove an Envoy WASM Filter from the Gloo Gateway Proxies (Envoy). version     Display the version of glooctl wasm

 Flags:
-  -h, --help      help for wasme
+  -h, --help   help for wasm
-  -v, --verbose   verbose output
-      --version   version for wasme

-Use "wasme [command] --help" for more information about a command.
+Use "wasm [command] --help" for more information about a command.
 ```

 The following command will create the skeleton to build a Wasm filter using AssemblyScript:

 ```
-wasme init helloworld --language=assemblyscript
+glooctl wasm init helloworld --language=assemblyscript
 ```

 It will ask what platform you will run your filter on (because the SDK version can be different based on the ABI corresponding to the version of Envoy used by this Platform).